 Forget your sandwiches, forget your waterproofs but never forget your camera and binoculars.
 Glenelg is a haven for birds, sea life and all other variety of wildlife like Otters and Pine Marten.

-The North West of Scotland is the last stronghold in the UK where you may catch a glimpse of the elusive Pine Marten.
+The North West of Scotland is the prime places in the UK where you may catch a glimpse of the elusive Pine Marten.
 You can set out time delayed cameras or lie out, night after night, in the cold to try and grab a photo of a Pine Marten and never see one.
-On the other hand if you put a Honey, Jam or Peanut Butter sandwich out on the decking at The Lodge in the evening, your chances will be much better!
-See our Pine Marten video clips
+On the other hand if you put Honey or Peanut Butter out in the shell on the decking at The Lodge in the evening, your chances will be much better!
+See our Pine Marten video clip

 If you love watching sealife in the wild but appreciate a bit of comfort then the Kylerhea Otter Hide is a must visit tourist attraction.
 The otter hide is just across the Kyle Rhea straits from Glenelg and open all year.
 Pop over on the Skye Ferry, the hide is approx 1 mile walk from Kylerhea landing slip or visit from the Isle of Skye side.
 As with all bird and wildlife watching nothing is guaranteed but regular spottings are made of otters, seals, pods of dolphins and other sea and wildlife.